What is pilocytic astrocytoma?

 How is PA diagnosed?

 Healthcare providers usually ask about your personal and family medical history, recent symptoms, and past health history.
 You'll need a physical exam and a nervous system exam.
-For this, your doctor will check your coordination and reflexes.
+For this, your provider will check your coordination and reflexes.
 Your provider may ask you to do simple things like walk, touch your finger to your nose, or hold your hands out.
-Your doctor might examine your eyes with a light.
+Your provider might examine your eyes with a light.
 If a brain tumor is suspected, imaging scans of your brain, often with a contrast media, will be needed.
 You may need certain tests and procedures, such as:

 You may first see your primary healthcare provider and then get a referral to a:

 - Neurologist, a specialist in diagnosing and treating diseases of the brain and spinal cord